SilverTux/libquic/boringssl/BUILDING.md

 discover the capabilities of the processor.
 Instead, the capability information has to be provided by the operating system somehow.

-BoringSSL will try to use `getauxval` to discover the capabilities and, failing that, will probe for NEON support by executing a NEON instruction and handling any illegal-instruction signal.
+By default, on Linux-based systems, BoringSSL will try to use `getauxval` and `/proc` to discover the capabilities.
 But some environments don't support that sort of thing and, for them, it's possible to configure the CPU capabilities at compile time.

-If you define `OPENSSL_STATIC_ARMCAP` then you can define any of the following to enabling the corresponding ARM feature.
+On iOS or builds which define `OPENSSL_STATIC_ARMCAP`, features will be determined based on the `__ARM_NEON__` and `__ARM_FEATURE_CRYPTO` preprocessor symbols reported by the compiler.
+These values are usually controlled by the `-march` flag.
+You can also define any of the following to enable the corresponding ARM feature.

-  * `OPENSSL_STATIC_ARMCAP_NEON` or `__ARM_NEON__` (note that the latter is set by compilers when NEON support is enabled).
+  * `OPENSSL_STATIC_ARMCAP_NEON`
   * `OPENSSL_STATIC_ARMCAP_AES`
   * `OPENSSL_STATIC_ARMCAP_SHA1`
   * `OPENSSL_STATIC_ARMCAP_SHA256`